aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

                 {
                     "value": 0.1
                 }
                          ])

         result = range(data, "value", 0, 1)

 The function is called range.
 The inputs are the dataframe, the column name and the range (The upper and lower bound)

-    range(data, "value", 0, 1)
+    range(df, "column", int1, int2)

-The output will be 1 because o,1 is between 0 and 1.
+The output will be 1 because 0.1 is between 0 and 1.

 13. Check Prefix